 Your email body must follow the email practice called the ‘one thing rule‘ and only focus on one action instead of multiple.
 When several actions are mentioned in an email, it creates confusion.
 You should always include just one thing for the reader to understand quickly.

-For exampleThis email is in reference to the budget meeting we had last Wednesday.
+For example, this email is in reference to the budget meeting we had last Wednesday.
 I have created a rough outline of the budget based on expected expenses and additional costs.
 Please provide your feedback on the budget.

 You must understand that no one likes long emails.
-The longer your email, the lower the chances of your readers reading them.
+The longer your email, the lower the chances of your readers reading it.
 So make sure that you write short paragraphs with a few sentences.
-Simply, keep it short sweet, and simple.
-You can even add numbered lists or bulleted points so that it’s easier for your readers to comprehend.
+Simply, keep it short, sweet, and simple.

 6. Include Additional Information

-Sometimes, readers might require additional information about certain things, such as links to resources, clarification on tasks and activities, samples, etc. Therefore, you must make it a point to include all those relevant content or details in your business email.
+Sometimes, readers might require additional information about certain things, such as links to resources, clarification on tasks and activities, samples, etc. Therefore, you must make it a point to include all relevant content or details in your business email.

 7. Write a Call to Action (CTA)